 In an interview with The New York Times, director Todd Phillips revealed that Phoenix worried his co-stars by leaving the set during takes.
 Phillips said: “In the middle of the scene, he’ll just walk away and walk out.
 And the poor other actor thinks it’s them and it was never them - it was always him, and he just wasn’t feeling it.”

-2. Keep your eyes peeled for some hidden actor cameos
+2. Keep your eyes peeled for some hidden cameos

 According to ScreenRant.com, Justin Theroux plays a guest on the Murray Show who Arthur Fleck watches on TV and imitates.
 The voice of director Todd Phillips is heard too - he's the comedian who precedes Fleck at the comedy club, telling an off-colour joke.

-3. An unplanned emotional moment remained in the film
+3. An emotional ad lib remained in the film

 IMDB reports that Joaquin Phoenix unexpectedly shed a tear during the very first take.
 When his character looked in the mirror as the score was playing, a little tear appears - which director Phillips kept in.